Souleymane Sawadogo

-Souleymane Sawadogo (born 9 January 1993) is a Burkinabé professional football player, who plays for French Championnat National 2 club US Granville.
+Souleymane Sawadogo (born 9 January 1993) is a Burkinabé professional football player, who plays for French Championnat National 1 club US Granville.

 Club career

 Sawadogo made his Ligue 2 debut with AJ Auxerre at 9 August 2013 against Nîmes Olympique.
 In 2014, he joined Clermont Foot.
-On 22 December he signed a 2 1/2-year contract with Greek Superleague club Levadiakos for an undisclosed fee.
+On 22 December he signed a 2 1/2-year contract with Super League Greece club Levadiakos for an undisclosed fee.
 It was his first time in his career that will play in the highest level.
-On 14 April 2018, he scored with an astonishing effort helping his club to win 1-0 rivals Asteras Tripoli.
+On 14 April 2018, he scored with an astonishing effort helping his club to win 1-0 rivals Asteras Tripolis.
 It was his first goal with the club.

 Sawadogo returned to France with Gazélec Ajaccio in January 2020, and then moved to US Créteil-Lusitanos in June 2020.
 He was released at the end of the season, and spent six months without a club, before signing for US Granville in early February 2022.